testfairy/testers-app-android/README.md

 ## Changelog

+### Version 1.7
+* Added: Updated app icon.
+* Added: Creating a TestFairy account on device, so when using an app powered by TestFairy's SDK, it will pick up on the account used to log in into the testers' app.

 ### Version 1.6
-* Added: support back for closing on screen dialogs.
+* Added: Support back for closing on screen dialogs.
-* Added: moved project to github.
+* Added: Moved project to GitHub.

 ### Version 1.5
-* Bugfix: progress bar randomly crashed below API version 11.
+* Bugfix: Progress bar randomly crashed below API version 11.

 ## Support